 In 2009, California passed AB 119 into law prohibiting insurers from gender rating, or charging differential premiums based on gender for contracts issued, amended, or renewed on or after January 1, 2011.
-By the time the gender-rating ban goes into effect on January 1, 2011, carriers could have amended policies with maternity services at an even higher rate than used now.
-The greatest impact of the gender-rating ban would be expected on the premiums of health insurance plans/policies that already include maternity services and currently use gender rating.
-However, these contracts are already compliant with AB 1825.
-Given that AB 1825 and AB 119 would have the same effective date; AB 119 would spread the risks more evenly across men and women within the same policies while AB 1825 would then spread risks more evenly across insured people in the individual CDI-regulated market.
-Hence, the premium and cost calculations in this report assume all gender-rated policies would be converted to gender-neutral pricing prior to the implementation of AB 1825.
+AB 119 would spread the risks more evenly across men and women within the same policies while AB 185 would then spread risks more evenly across insured people in the individual CDI-regulated market.
+Hence, the premium and cost calculations in this report assume all gender-rated policies would have been converted to gender-neutral pricing prior to the implementation of AB 185 in January, 2012.